 Where?
 Globally

-Our Notes: Conservation International (CI) is an American nonprofit environmental organization founded in 1987 with the goal of protecting nature for people.
+Our Notes: Conservation International (CI) is an American nonprofit environmental organization founded in 1987 to protect nature for people.
 CI works with governments and local communities to find economic alternatives without harming the natural environment.
 CI focuses on three strategic priorities to protect more than 6 million square kilometers of land and sea across 70 countries.
-Their current focus is addressing the intense droughts drying up the Amazon Rainforest and leading to out of control wildfires.
+Their current focus is addressing the intense droughts drying up the Amazon Rainforest and leading to out-of-control wildfires.

 3) International Medical Corps

 Why?
 Those who are willing to put other needs above their own deserve a lot of recognition.
-These responders do their job to matter where in the world it is or what the conditions might be.
-In an emergency or disaster, they continue to provide that care despite the risk is even higher but they need our support to keep going.
+These responders do their job no matter where in the world it is or what the conditions might be.
+In an emergency or disaster, they continue to provide that care despite the risk being even higher but they need our support to keep going.

 Where?
 30+ countries all over the world including the United States

 Our Notes: International Medical Corps is a global, nonprofit, humanitarian aid organization.
 Its mission is to provide training, healthcare, and related services to those affected by conflict, natural disasters, or disease.
-When we first brought this organization to your attention, we all were in the midst of a global pandemic.
-While COVID is very much still a concern, they’ve been focused on assisting those affecting from the fighting in both Ukraine, Israel and Gaza.
+When we first brought this organization to your attention, we all were amid a global pandemic.
+While COVID is very much still a concern, they’ve been focused on assisting those affected by the fighting in Ukraine, Israel, and Gaza.

 Nonprofit poll